stanley-gu/qual/proposal.md

 TNAP.
 If TNAP suppression is observed equally withough regard to dipyridamole, it would suggest that another unknown adenosine receptor is being triggered.

 A possibly more exotic result is the lack of any response after blocking the four known AR classes.
 It could be that combination of two or more AR triggers are necessary for TNAP regulation.

-Alternatively use caffeine
 ## Specific Aim 2

 ### Strategy and Rationale

-Build pharmacodynamic and pharmacokinetic models of potential therapies to guide the design course of therapy.
+This Aim will guide the rational design of three potential therapies for treating ACDC.
+The strategy that will be adopted in this aim is to create useful PK-PD models that encompass three different pharmacological approaches to reducing MVC.
+The three different drug approaches are AR signaling, TNAP inhibition, PP~i~ supplementation with bisphosphonates.
+A combination of *in vitro* assays to determine drug PD along with *in vivo* measurements to determine PK.

+This modeling approach will be immensely useful for simulating treatment plan efficacy of these three different drug classes.
+Furthermore, experimentation will be done to to create interaction PK-PD models to evaluate the efficacy of combination therapies.
+Since these three drug classes have different mechanism of actions, it is hopeful that a combination therapy may yield a synergistic effect on efficacy while minimizing safety risk due to different disposal pathways.

 ### Experimental Plan